Query Optimization in the Wild: Realities and Trends: Practical Trends in QO

 \subsection{From Customized to Composable QO}

 The third major trend is the transition from customized to composable QO.
 This transition is primarily influenced by two significant, industry-wide developments.

 \textbf{The Convergence of Data Platforms}: The first driver is the industry's shift away from siloed data engines toward highly integrated and converged solutions.
-Microsoft Fabric~\cite{fabric} is a notable example, creating a unified lakehouse where different compute engines operate on the same copy of data in OneLake.
-This model motivates a QO that is not tied to a single engine but can adapt across a shared ecosystem.
+Microsoft Fabric~\cite{fabric} is a notable example, creating a unified lakehouse where different compute engines operate on the same copy of data in OneLake stored as Delta Parquet tables.
+Within this ecosystem, engines like Fabric Spark and Fabric DW share the same physical data, have similar architectures and usage patterns, yet differ significantly in optimizer maturity, with DW's QO being far more advanced.
+This specific combination makes a shared QO far more valuable than in a single engine system where decoupling the QO offers lower ROI.

 \textbf{The Rise of Composable Database Architectures}: Concurrently, there has been a fundamental move from monolithic to composable database designs~\cite{composabledb}, spurred by cloud adoption and the decoupling of storage and compute.
 This modularity is further enabled by the widespread adoption of open standards such as Parquet~\cite{parquet}, Arrow~\cite{arrow}, and Substrait~\cite{substrait}.
-Consequently, the ecosystem has seen a surge in open-source projects focused on reusable components.
+In the Lakehouse ecosystem, this trend is evident in the proliferation of open table formats (Delta Lake\cite{delta-lake}, Hudi\cite{apache-hudi}, and Iceberg\cite{apache-iceberg}) and interoperability layers like XTable\cite{xtable} and UniForm\cite{uniform}, alongside unified catalog initiatives such as OpenHouse\cite{openhouse}, Polaris\cite{apachepolaris}, and Unity Catalog\cite{unity}.
+In addition, there has been a surge in open-source projects focused on reusable database components.
 On the QE side, projects like Velox~\cite{pedreira2022velox} and Datafusion~\cite{datafusion} exemplify this, while on the QO side, general-purpose libraries like Calcite~\cite{calcite} and Orca~\cite{orca} are being developed to unify and share core QO components.

 Both Orca and Calcite represent ``QO-as-a-Library" design philosophy, where a modular, cost-based optimizer can be embedded within and customized for different host systems.
 Built upon the Volcano/Cascades paradigm, they each provide a foundation for adding custom rewrite rules and operators.
 While Orca and Calcite may not directly solve today's core optimizer challenges, their modular and extensible architectures are crucial enablers.
 By fostering faster innovation, improving engineering efficiency, and reducing time-to-market for new engines, they create the foundation needed to develop and deploy the next generation of QO technologies that can address these modern problems.